 You probably know that Halloween, with it’s pagan roots, came to the New World with European immigrants.
 Even in Poland which has been a Catholic country for almost 1,000 years, some pagan tradition have found a place in the culture.

 Dziady, which translates to Grandfathers, is such a holiday.
 Dziady is an ancient Slavic feast commenorating the dead.
 It was popular during the Polish-Lithuanian Commonweath, especially in the east, which is now Belarus, a country that still celebrates Dziady.
-In the Republic of Poland, Dziady has merged with Zaduszki, or All Saints Day.
+In the Republic of Poland, Dziady has merged with Zaduszki, or All Saints Day on November 1st.
+I write about that holiday in this post.

 Exporting American Culture

-We, unintentionally perhaps, export American culture to other countries; so many television show and movies made in the US are seen in Poland, that people are aware of many of our holiday traditions, but that’s not all we’re exporting.
-It was disappointing to see shows such as Honey-boo-boo, Horders, and My Big Fat Gypsy Wedding on Polish TLC — not exactly the USA at its best.
+We, unintentionally perhaps, export American culture to other countries; so many television show and movies made in the US are seen in Poland, that people are aware of many of our holiday traditions.

 As for my neck of the woods, 20 years ago, the streets were teaming with kids trick-or-treating on Halloween, but last year, our doorbell only rang once or twice.
 We’ll stock up on candy just in case, but in a self-destructive move, I’m sure I’ll buy something that I like. 😉